gigalixir/gigalixir-cli/docs/source/main.rst

 How to Scale an App
 ===================

 You can scale your app by adding more memory and cpu to each container, also called a replica.
 You can also scale by adding more replicas.
 Both are handled by the following command.
-For more information about, see `replica sizing`_.
+For more information, see `replica sizing`_.

 .. code-block:: bash